mikalv/msgr/reverse/docs/snapchat.protocol.md

 - **Telemetry hooks** can optionally forward Snapchat’s analytics events to msgr’s observability pipeline (they already include experiment IDs and device context that may help debugging bridge issues).

+## 6. Recovering Snapchat’s protobuf message definitions

+Most of the high-value endpoints in the capture exchange opaque `application/x-protobuf` payloads.
+Because Snapchat has not published public `.proto` schema files, the bridge must infer the wire format at runtime.
+The web client bundles everything required to do so:

+1. **Look for bundled descriptors** – the production web build ships protobuf descriptors as binary blobs that are fed to `protobufjs` during runtime.
+   Search the `https://web.snapchat.com/` JavaScript bundles for base64 strings passed into `protobufjs.Root.fromDescriptor` / `fromJSON`, or for calls to helper functions such as `Object(_n.generate)` / `t.fromBinary`.
+These blobs decode into the full message schema.
+Dumping the bundle (e.g. using `node --experimental-fetch` and `esbuild --deobfuscate`) will surface those descriptors so they can be saved as canonical `.proto` files.
+2. **Instrument the browser** – open DevTools on the web client and hook into the global `protobufjs` registry (e.g. `window.protobuf.Root`) after the app loads.
+The registry exposes the resolved message types and fields.
+Serialised `Type.toJSON()` output is enough to reconstruct `.proto` files for the bridge.
+3. **Observe request payloads** – the capture already shows structure hints (strings that look like UUIDs, repeated message IDs, timestamps).
+Feeding the recorded binary payloads into `protobufjs.Root.lookupType("…")` after loading the descriptors lets us confirm field numbers/types.
+4. **Handle schema churn** – keep the dumped descriptors in git and re-run the extraction whenever Snapchat ships a new `version.json` build ID.
+The bridge can pin the descriptor hash in the attestation bootstrap to detect drifts.

+If an automated dump is not yet available, an interim workaround is to capture the raw `ArrayBuffer` payloads from `fetch` and expose them to a dedicated reverse engineering script; however, locating the `protobufjs` descriptor blob is the fastest path to a complete schema map.